 No thank you.
-I'll leave that to you.

 Wayne sprints back to the bus and climbs on board.

 Through the bus's window, Wayne looks back at the tree.
 The twister in the distance has grown much closer and much larger and although he's been deeply affected and confused by his encounter with Clark, Wayne chooses to say nothing.